-During the year ended December 31, 2022, the Partnership made quarterly cash distributions to its preferred unitholders for \$3 million.
+During each of the years ended December 31, 2022 and 2023, the Partnership made quarterly cash distributions to its preferred unitholders for \$3 million.

 - Subject to certain limitations, each preferred unitholder may elect to convert its preferred units on or after September 30, 2025 into a number of the Partnership's common units equal to (a) the number of preferred units to be converted multiplied by (b) the quotient of (i) \$1,000 plus any accrued and unpaid distributions per preferred unit, divided by (ii) 92.5% of the volume-weighted average price of the Partnership's common units at the time of conversion (as defined in the underlying agreements).
-In addition, each preferred unitholder may convert its preferred units into common units if EPO's senior notes cease to have an investment grade rating or a Change of Control (as defined in the Partnership Agreement) occurs, in each case based on the conversion ratio specified in the Partnership Agreement. - The Partnership may elect to redeem the preferred units for cash, in whole or in part, based on a redemption price outlined in the following schedule, plus any accrued and unpaid distributions at the redemption date: - \$1,100 per preferred unit from September 30, 2020 through September 29, 2022; - \$1,070 per preferred unit from September 30, 2022 through September 29, 2024; - \$1,030 per preferred unit from September 30, 2024 through September 29, 2025; - \$1,010 per preferred unit from September 30, 2025 through September 29, 2026; and - \$1,000 per preferred unit on or after September 30, 2026; however, - if a Change of Control event occurs prior to September 30, 2026, the redemption price is \$1,010 per preferred unit.
+In addition, each preferred unitholder may convert its preferred units into common units if EPO's senior notes cease to have an investment grade rating or a Change of Control (as defined in the Partnership Agreement) occurs, in each case based on the conversion ratio specified in the Partnership Agreement. - The Partnership may elect to redeem the preferred units for cash, in whole or in part, based on a redemption price outlined in the following schedule, plus any accrued and unpaid distributions at the redemption date: - \$1,070 per preferred unit from September 30, 2022 through September 29, 2024; - \$1,030 per preferred unit from September 30, 2024 through September 29, 2025; - \$1,010 per preferred unit from September 30, 2025 through September 29, 2026; and - \$1,000 per preferred unit on or after September 30, 2026; however, - if a Change of Control event occurs prior to September 30, 2026, the redemption price is \$1,010 per preferred unit.